 Absolutely.
 Part of your plan should be to collect visitor information at the exhibition.
 Be sure to be compliant with new GDPR rules when doing this.

-Think about how you can market to these exhibition attendees after the event.
-Find ways to stay fresh in the mind of these potential customers – via print or digital.
+Think about how you can market to these attendees after the event.
+Find ways to stay fresh in the mind of these potential customers – via exhibition printing or digital marketing.

 Ready to get started?